Department of Music

-Recipient of a 2006 Alumna Award from the Pennsylvania State University College of Arts and Architecture, she has served on the Board of Directors of the American Musicological Society, both as Director-at-Large and as Vice President.
+Recipient of a 2006 Alumna Award from the Pennsylvania State University College of Arts and Architecture, she has served on the Board of Directors of the American Musicological Society, both as Vice President and as Director-at-Large.
 In 2009 she joined the editorial board of Grove Music Online as Associate Editor, and from 2010 to 2012 served on the Governing Board of US-RILM.
-She is currently on the advisory boards of the Josquin Research Projectm and previously. served on the boards of Pegasus Early Music and Houston Early Music.
+She is currently on the advisory boards of the Josquin Research Projectm and previously served on the boards of Pegasus Early Music and Houston Early Music.
 In 1998 she organized the interdisciplinary conference “Constructing Hildegard: Reception and Identity 1098–1998,” and in 2006–2007 she was an organizer of the panel/lecture/concert/workshop series “Women and Music: Looking Back, Looking Forward” co-sponsored by the Susan B. Anthony Institute for Gender and Women’s Studies and the University of Rochester Humanities Project.
-2012–2013 marks another Humanities Project: “The World of Susan B. Anthony.”
+2012–2013 marked another Humanities Project: “The World of Susan B. Anthony.”

 A performer as well as a scholar, she began directing early music groups while a student at Indiana University.
 She has since founded and directed ensembles at Harvard University (where she received her Ph.D.), Rice University (where she directed the Medieval Studies Program), and now at the University of Rochester.
 As a singer of post-1600 music she has performed with, among others, the Tanglewood Festival Chorus, the professional Ensemble Vocal de la Radio-Télévision belge de la communauté française, and the Houston Symphony Chorus.
 She is currently a member of Schola Cantorum.
 With Vox Early Music Ensemble she was recipient of the 2006 Noah Greenberg Award given by the American Musicological Society “for distinguished contribution to the study and performance of early music.”